EDF Energy reviews, prices and tariffs

 If you use 33 units or less of electricity or 145 kWh or less of gas per day, you will be charged the reduced rate of VAT.
 Businesses using more than these figures will be charged the standard rate of VAT.
 For more information, check out this Bionic guide to VAT.

-What options are available for payment terms?
+What options are available for EDF Energy bill payment terms?

 You must pay your bill by the bill due date, which can be found on the first page of your bill, unless you have agreed to pay monthly by Direct Debit.

-It’s important to note that certain products require monthly payment by Direct Debit, so be sure to check when you sign up.
+It’s important to note that certain products require a monthly payment by Direct Debit, so be sure to check when you sign up.

 In the unfortunate event that you can’t pay your bill, EDF will typically go through the following steps: